hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 849

-It is He Who takes your souls by night and knows what you do during daytime, then He raises you up therein so that an appointed term may be fulfilled.
+It is He Who takes your souls by night and knows what you do by day, then He raises you up therein so that an appointed term may be fulfilled.
 Then to Him is your return, and He will inform you of what you used to do.

 # 850